hexters/hexa-docs/README.md

 ```

 ## License
 This plugin is not open source.
-You need a license to use this plugin, which you can purchase or request from the plugin owner.
+You need a license to use this plugin, which you can purchase or request from the owner of this plugin.
+See the license details at [Filament Hexa License](https://github.com/hexters/hexa-docs/blob/main/LICENSE.md).

 ## Issues